vicwang163/react-to-vue/README.md

   -V, --version         output the version number
   -o --output [string]  the output file name
-  -t --ts               it is a typescript component -h, --help            output usage information
+  -t --ts               it is a typescript component -f --flow             it is a component with Flow type annotations -h, --help            output usage information

 ```